sassoftware/iot-kubernetes-monitoring-esp/README.md

 The monitoring stack for SAS ESP was developed to help customers address this need.
 It can be considered as an extended version of the Viya4 monitoring solution, as it shares the same code base and allows for the installation of the same components in addition to SAS ESP-specific ones.
 The main difference is that the SAS ESP stack doesn't require the deployment of the Viya4 logging component as it uses Loki instead for log aggregation.

-Made by Grafan, Loki is a horizontally-scalable, highly-available, multi-tenant log aggregation system inspired by Prometheus, designed to be cost effective and easy to operate.
+A Grafana Lab product, Loki is a horizontally-scalable, highly-available, multi-tenant log aggregation system inspired by Prometheus, designed to be cost effective and easy to operate.
 Compared to other log aggregation systems, Loki:

 ```
 - does not index the contents of the logs, but accesses log streams through a set of predefined or user-defined labels.